-On this International Relations course offered by University of Leeds you will be taught by experts in a stimulating research environment, you’ll examine the ways in which states behave and what obligations they may have to wider conceptions of international society.
-You’ll also explore the political dynamics that influence interstate cooperation, and the roles of international organisations like the UN in promoting international peace and security.
+Taught by experts in a stimulating research environment, you’ll examine the ways in which states behave and what obligations they may have to wider conceptions of international society.
+You’ll explore the political dynamics that influence interstate cooperation, and the roles of international organisations like the UN in promoting international peace and security.

-This course will give you in-depth understanding of one of the most important aspects of political life, as well as a range of transferable skills in research and analysis, critical thinking, communication and presentation that will be valuable in a wide range of careers in different sectors.
+This International Relations course at University of Leeds will give you in-depth understanding of one of the most important aspects of political life, as well as a range of transferable skills in research and analysis, critical thinking, communication and presentation that will be valuable in a wide range of careers in different sectors.

 Our graduates have gone on to work in political research and analysis, the civil service, the media, marketing, PR, international organisations like the UN and World Bank and non-governmental organisations.
 They work as policy advisors, diplomats, advocacy workers, public affairs executives, youth or support workers and journalists.
 Others have pursued careers in education, the charity sector, banking and finance or law.